AlessandroMinali/rye/views/tutorial.md

       end
     }

 Grab the <a href="https://github.com/chneukirchen/rum" target="_blank">rum repo from github</a>.
-Save the above code in the  `/sample` folder of the rum repo as `simple.ru`, then you should be able to run it with `rackup simple.ru`.
+Save the above code in the  `/sample` folder of the repo as `simple.ru`, then you should be able to run it with `rackup simple.ru`.
 Go to <a href="http://localhost:9292" target="_blank">http://localhost:9292</a> in your browser to see what it does.

 The following lessons contain alot of condensed knowledge in them.
 Don't be afraid to re read them over and over until you get a full grasp of what's going.
 Feel free to <a href="/about" target="_blank">reach out to me</a> if you have something you can't figure out!
 - - -